nephelaiio/ansible-role-git/README.md

 Role is tested against the following distributions (docker images):
   * Ubuntu Xenial
   * CentOS 7
-  * Debian Jessie
+  * Debian Stretch
   * Arch Linux

-You can test the role from sources using the command line using molecule directly ` molecule test `
+You can test the role directly from sources using command ` molecule test `

 ## License